Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Verification Examples

 \begin{isabellebody} \isanewline \isacommand{lemma}\isamarkupfalse \ pendulum{\isacharcolon}\ {\isachardoublequoteopen}{\isacharbraceleft}s{\isachardot}\ r\isactrlsup {\isadigit{2}}\ {\isacharequal}\ {\isacharparenleft}s{\isachardollar}{\isadigit{0}}{\isacharparenright}\isactrlsup {\isadigit{2}}\ {\isacharplus}\ {\isacharparenleft}s{\isachardollar}{\isadigit{1}}{\isacharparenright}\isactrlsup {\isadigit{2}}{\isacharbraceright}\ {\isasymle}\ fb\isactrlsub {\isasymF}\ {\isacharparenleft}x{\isasymacute}{\isacharequal}f\ {\isacharampersand}\ G{\isacharparenright}\ {\isacharbraceleft}s{\isachardot}\ r\isactrlsup {\isadigit{2}}\ {\isacharequal}\ {\isacharparenleft}s{\isachardollar}{\isadigit{0}}{\isacharparenright}\isactrlsup {\isadigit{2}}\ {\isacharplus}\ {\isacharparenleft}s{\isachardollar}{\isadigit{1}}{\isacharparenright}\isactrlsup {\isadigit{2}}{\isacharbraceright}{\isachardoublequoteclose}\isanewline \ \ \isacommand{by}\isamarkupfalse \ {\isacharparenleft}force\ simp{\isacharcolon}\ local{\isacharunderscore}flow{\isachardot}ffb{\isacharunderscore}g{\isacharunderscore}ode{\isacharbrackleft}OF\ local{\isacharunderscore}flow{\isacharunderscore}pend{\isacharbrackright}{\isacharparenright} \end{isabellebody}

 \end{example}

-All four example have been based on the categorical approach and the state transformer semantics.
+All four examples have been based on the categorical approach and the state transformer semantics.
 Alternative formalisations for the other predicate transformer algebras and the relational semantics can be found in other verification components~\cite{afp:hybrid}.
 In the $\MKA$-based component, the proofs using the relational and the state transformer semantics are precisely the same, which underpins the modularity of our approach.
 In the other components we could certainly achieve the same effect by simply rewriting names and adjusting some types.

-Transcendental functions are beyond $\dL$ and KeYmaera X, yet we can use them smoothly and easily with Isabelle with the tactic outlined in Section~\ref{sec:isa-wlp}.
-Both the differential invariant approach and the flow-based approach benefit from these rules.
+Transcendental functions cannot be expressed directly in $\dL$'s term language, yet we can use them smoothly and easily with Isabelle with the tactic outlined in Section~\ref{sec:isa-wlp}.
+Both the differential invariant workflow and the flow-based workflow benefit from these rules.
 In fact, both approaches are very similar for the pendulum example: both need a handful of lemmas to prove the partial correctness specification $I = |{x'=f\ \&\ \true}] I$, and both require a creative step in the form of introducing a differential invariant or the flow for the system.

 We have presented the pendulum example in matrix notation as this points to a common feature of many applications: their dynamics can be described by linear systems of ODEs that are representable by matrices and have uniform solutions given by a matrix exponential that can be computed with standard methods from linear algebra.
-The development of domain-specific techniques for linear systems with Isabelle is the subject of a successor article.
+The development of domain-specific techniques for linear systems with Isabelle has been the subject of a successor article~\cite{Munive20}.
+Beyond these simple examples, our approach has successfully tackled a large set of benchmarks from a systems competition~\cite{MitschMJZWZ20} and been fine-tuned for proof automation, so that the size of proofs and level of user interaction reported in this article is no longer representative.
+More information about the background theory development with Isabelle and the methods and heuristics programmed can be found in the first author's doctoral dissertation~\cite{Munive21}.
+A more far-reaching integration of solvers and decision procedures, or procedures for invariant learning, as oracles or with correctness guarantees, is of course crucial to the applicability of this framework, but beyond the semantic considerations of this article.
+It is left for future work.